- SAP announced the “multicloud,” which has been used by SAP to try to bolster its credibility regarding the cloud.

-SAP calls this and several other items “NetWeaver,” which it also calls a platform.
+SAP calls this and several other items, “NetWeaver,” which it also calls a platform.
 Netweaver is not a platform in any sense.
-NetWeaver is an umbrella marketing term to describe some things that already existed before the term showed up on the scene.
-Strangely, I am one of the few analysts to question whether NetWeaver ever existed as I covered in this article years ago.
+NetWeaver is an umbrella marketing term to describe some things that already existed before the word showed up on the scene.
+Strangely, I am one of the few analysts to question whether NetWeaver ever existed, as I covered in this article years ago.
 If you go to an SAP account executive and ask to buy NetWeaver, he or she will have nothing to sell you.
 You have to buy NetWeaver MDM, NetWeaver XI, etc..
 The product is the second word.
 NetWeaver is merely tagged on the front.

 Several SAP account executives have admitted to me that they have stated to customers that XYZ was “NetWeaver Compliant,” and realized that they did not know what this meant.
 But it seems to work on executives and makes them feel calm, so they would only keep saying it.

 SAP’s real claim to being at the level below the application is HANA, which is a database.
 First, HANA is very new and still not that common as SAP has run on non-HANA databases for the vast majority of its history.
 Also, HANA is rarely delivered via the cloud.
 SAP Cloud, which was until just recently called SAP HANA Cloud.
 It was specially designed to deceive customers and Wall Street, that more HANA was being used than actually was, as I covered in the article Is the SAP HANA Cloud Platform Designed for HANA Washing?.
 While at the same time deceiving customers and Wall Street that HANA was being deployed more in the cloud than it actually was.
 Is the SAP HANA Cloud Platform Designed for Cloud Washing?